temporalio/documentation/docs/operations/application-development.md

 The following options are defined on `WorkerOptions` and are applicable for each Worker separately:

 1. `maxConcurrentWorkflowTaskExecutionSize` and `maxConcurrentActivityExecutionSize` define the number of total available slots for that Worker.
-2. `maxConcurrentWorkflowTaskPollers` (JavaSDK: `workflowPollThreadCount`) and `maxConcurrentActivityTaskPollers` (JavaSDK: `activityPollThreadCount`) define the number of pollers performing poll requests waiting on Workflow / Activity task queue and delivering the tasks to the executors.
+2. `maxConcurrentWorkflowTaskPollers` (JavaSDK: `workflowPollThreadCount`) and `maxConcurrentActivityTaskPollers` (JavaSDK: `activityPollThreadCount`) define the number of pollers performing poll requests waiting on Workflow / Activity Task Queue and delivering the tasks to the executors.

 The Workflow Cache is created and shared between all the workers.
 It’s designed to limit the amount of resources used by the cache for the whole host/process.
 So the options are defined on `WorkerFactoryOptions` in JavaSDK and in `worker` package in GoSDK: